Olney: Mets ready to tear down, but trade market will be difficult

 On the podcast this week:

-Friday: Karl Ravech and Justin Havens discuss the preeminence of the NL West teams, and Aaron Judge’s hesitation over the Home Run Derby; Clark Spencer of the Miami Herald talks about the Marlins’ midseason sell-off and the sale of the team; Rustin Dodd of the Kansas City Star evaluates the surge of the Royals and why they probably won’t sell.
+Friday: Karl Ravech and Justin Havens discuss the pre-eminence of the NL West teams, and Aaron Judge’s hesitation over the Home Run Derby; Clark Spencer of the Miami Herald talks about the Marlins’ midseason sell-off and the sale of the team; Rustin Dodd of the Kansas City Star evaluates the surge of the Royals and why they probably won’t sell.

 Thursday: Jerry Crasnick talks about the Braves’ rationale in considering a move of Freddie Freeman to first base; A.J.
 Hinch speaks with Jessica Mendoza about the philosophy of defensive shifts, particularly against right-handed hitters; and Negro Leagues Museum president Bob Kendrick shares news about the newly formed alliance with the players' association and MLB, his favorite piece of memorabilia, and a great Hank Aaron story.